-The environmental and social characteristics promoted by this product are the provision of clean water, sanitation services and irrigation solutions.
-The provision of clean water, sanitation services and irrigation solutions is, in the opinion of the Investment Manager, a benefit to the environment and to society.
+The environmental and social characteristics of this product are the provision of vital natural resources such as water, agribusiness and clean energy as well as better corporate practices.
+The provision of vital natural resources such as water, agribusiness and clean energy is, in the opinion of the Investment Manager, a benefit to the environment and to society.
+Better corporate practices also contribute to a more just society by, for example, enhancing human capital or providing improved social opportunities to services such as finance, health care, and communications.